 5. I Will Wait by Mumford & Sons

 [But I’ll kneel down / Wait for now / And I’ll kneel down / Know my ground]

 I’m a decided person and my actions reflect in kind.
-I also acknowledge that some things are worth waiting for.
+But I also acknowledge that some things are worth waiting for.
 Not everyone moves at the same pace.
 This song has that presence of mind.
-Some people are worth waiting for.
+I need to remember what’s worth waiting for.

 PS – I adore Mumford & Sons’ version of the The Boxer.
 Check it out.

 6. Killing Me Softly (as sung by Lauryn Hill of the Fugees)

 [I felt he’d found my letters and read each one out loud / I prayed that he would finish, but he just kept right on]